He’s running for mayor of his Mexican city. He’s also wanted by the DEA.

 Portillo appeared to be the most visible incarnation of that risk.

 Even after the DEA allegations surfaced, he continued campaigning publicly.
 The party’s national leaders declined to condemn his candidacy.
-Top Morena officials in Michoacan state campaigned with him, inviting him onstage at their rallies.
+Top Morena officials in Michoacán state campaigned with him, inviting him onstage at their rallies.

 “There’s nothing that was conveyed to Mexican authorities that would keep him from being our candidate,” said Mario Delgado, Morena’s national chairman.
 “We understand he has a lot of support in the community.”